Phoenix Program

 jeremy-mcknight-ix9i7kfmpcc-unsplash_51611388536_o

-Phoenix is comprised of a coordinated specialty care team including a primary Phoenix therapist, family psychoeducation providers, medical providers, a case manager, and supported education and supported employment specialists.
+Phoenix is comprised of a coordinated specialty care team including a primary Phoenix therapist, family psychoeducation providers, medical providers, a case manager and supported education and supported employment specialists.

-The program aims to support youth with wrap-around care to address a diverse range of needs to instill hope, increase positive community engagement and connection, and manage psychosis symptoms to improve outcomes over time.
+The program aims to support youth with wraparound care to address a diverse range of needs to instill hope, increase positive community engagement and connection and manage psychosis symptoms to improve outcomes over time.
 Phoenix uses an adapted version of the RAISE Model, or Recovery After Initial Schizophrenia Episode and evidence-based practices for treating early episode psychosis.

-Evidence suggests that intervention at this stage supports overall outcomes, reduces damage to the brain from repeated acute episodes of psychosis, and strengthens youths’ current support systems (families, schools, etc.).
+Evidence suggests that intervention at this stage supports overall outcomes, reduces damage to the brain from repeated acute episodes of psychosis and strengthens youths’ current support systems (families, schools, etc.).

 Potential treatment outcomes from engagement with Phoenix include: